 The first vicar was a Mr Walter A Prideaux.
 When he started his work at Saint Matthew's the number of children attending Sunday School was just about thirty.
 The School was then held in a former shop in Battery Street, which was said to be 'incommodious and badly-lighted and ventilated'.
 By 1884 there were 350 children on the School register, with Bible classes being held in the vestry of the Church and the Infants' School held in the Church itself.
 Work started early in 1884 to construct a new Parochial Schools and Mission Hall on a site at Battery Quarries donated by the Lord of the Manor, the Earl of Mount Edgcumbe.
 His Lordship had already given the site of the Church, valued at £1,500, and he had now provided the site for the new premises, valued at a further £500.

 Plans were drawn up by Mr H J Snell, architect, and the cost of construction, fitting out and furnishing the building was anticipated to be over £2,000.
+The building was constructed of limestone with Portland stone dressings.
 On the ground floor was to be the Infants' schoolroom and six or seven class-rooms.
 The whole of the top floor, measuring 60 feet by 40 feet, would be one large room.
 In addition a reading-room was left to be added when finance allowed.
 On a damp Monday December 1st 1884 the congregation and friends met to see the first Memorial Stone laid by Mrs C Bulteel, in lieu of her husband, who was unable to be present, and the second Memorial Stone laid by the Right Honourable the Earl of Mount Edgcumbe.
 Both were duly presented with silver trowels.
 The contractors were Messrs Lethbridge and May and the Band of the Royal Marines assisted by providing a brass quartette to support the children in their hymn singing.
 The ceremony was naturally followed by a public luncheon in the Saint George's Hall.

 The Parochial Schools and Mission Hall were officially opened by the Earl of Mount Edgcumbe on Tuesday April 14th 1885.